"April 8, 2015 -- A new study ties antidepressants to a higher risk for first-time seizures in people being treated for depression.

 The concomitant use of PEXEVA® with MAOIs intended to treat psychiatric disorders is contraindicated.
 PEXEVA® should also not be started in a patient who is being treated with MAOIs such as linezolid or intravenous methylene blue.
 All reports with methylene blue that provided information on the route of administration involved intravenous administration in the dose range of 1 mg/kg to 8 mg/kg.
 No reports involved the administration of methylene blue by other routes (such as oral tablets or local tissue injection) or at lower doses.
 There may be circumstances when it is necessary to initiate treatment with a MAOI such as linezolid or intravenous methylene blue in a patient taking PEXEVA®.
 PEXEVA® should be discontinued before initiating treatment with the MAOI (see CONTRAINDICATIONS and DOSAGE AND ADMINISTRATION).

-If concomitant use of PEXEVA® with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, tryptophan, and St. John's Wort is clinically warranted, be aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.
+If concomitant use of PEXEVA® with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, buspirone, tryptophan, amphetamines and St. John's Wort is clinically warranted, be aware of a potential increased risk for serotonin syndrome, particularly during treatment initiation and dose increases.

 Treatment with PEXEVA® and any concomitant serotonergic agents should be discontinued immediately if the above events occur and supportive symptomatic treatment should be initiated.

-Potential Interaction with Thioridazine
+Potential Interaction With Thioridazine

 Thioridazine administration alone produces prolongation of the QTc interval, which is associated with serious ventricular arrhythmias, such as torsade de pointes-type arrhythmias, and sudden death.
 This effect appears to be dose-related.